-- B. Temporary ground cover (such as mulch or jute netting) shall be used continually until permanent vegetative cover shall be established. - C. Diversion berms or bales, silting basins, terraces, filter fabric fencing, and other methods shall be used to trap soil and sediment, preventing it from leaving the project site. - D. Lagoons shall be constructed to avoid fish trap conditions. - E. Fill and excavations shall be stabilized according to soil type and accepted non\engineered and engineering standards as required by the Land Use Planning and Zoning Department. - F. Filling shall comply with any local floodplain zoning ordinance and shall not restrict a floodway or destroy the flood storage capacity of a floodplain. - G. Channels or artificial watercourses shall be constructed with side slopes of two units horizontal distance to one unit vertical or flatter.
-The side slopes shall be promptly vegetated, unless bulkheads or riprap are provided. - H. Onsite inspections may be required prior to excavation, during construction, and upon project completion. - I. Any other conditions intended to protect shorelines and minimize erosion, sedimentation, and the impairment of fish and wildlife habitat.
+- A. The smallest amount of bare ground shall be exposed for as short a time as feasible. - B. Temporary ground cover (such as mulch or jute netting) shall be used continually until and permanent vegetative cover shall be established. - C. Diversion berms or bales, silting basins, terraces, filter fabric fencing, and other methods shall be used to containprevent erosion soil and sediment and prevent it from leaving the project site. - D. Lagoons shall be constructed to avoid fish trap conditions.

+- E. Fill and excavations shall be stabilized according to soil type and accepted non_engineered and engineering standards as required by the Land Use Planning and Zoning Department. - F. Filling shall comply with any local floodplain zoning ordinance and shall not restrict a floodway or destroy the flood storage capacity of a floodplain. - G. Channels or artificial watercourses shall be constructed with side slopes of two units horizontal distance to one unit vertical or flatter.
+The side slopes which shall be promptly vegetated, unless bulkheads or riprap are provided. - H. Onsite inspections may be required prior to excavation, during construction, and upon project completion.
+A completed application for land use permit authorizes the Department to visit and inspect the project site prior to permit issuance, during permit validity, and up to 6 months after permit expiration for compliance with the conditions of the permit and terms of this chapter. - I. Any other conditions intended to protect shorelines and minimize erosion, sedimentation, and the impairment of fish and wildlife habitat.